Shreehari14072006/Network-Authentication-System-/README.md

 ## View the Code

-To view the code, open the second file in the list named:
+To view the code, open the "SECOND FILE" in the list named:

 **PROJECT_NETWORK_AUTHENTICATION_SYSTEM.ipynb**